ArqiSoft/keycloak/README.md

 - client - leanda-angular
 - keycloak client has settings for connecting applications by oidc protocol

+**WARNING** Default admin logins and passwords for Keycloak and Postrges are placed in ./.ENV file.
+It is HIGHLY recommended to change them before deploying into real environment.

 ## To rum docker image standalone, just for test and experiments

 NOTE: before run image standalone comment ENV DB_VENDOR POSTGRES